 What if a fashion statement could help millennials transition into adulthood?

-I focused on young adult millennials struggling to enter adulthood.
-Rising levels in depression, burnout and loneliness plagues the generation, making the typical markers of maturity feel unattainable and out of reach.
+Rising levels in depression, burnout, and loneliness plagues the millennial generation, making societal markers of maturity feel unattainable and out of reach.

 Teddy* takes well-loved, life-size teddy bears and transforms them into anxiety abating fashion statements, reassuring millenials that even though they may never be able to buy a house, it's all going to be okay.
 Complete with a self-recording sound device and lined with the soft reassurance of baby blankets, these coats hug the panic attack right out of you.